distanceworkshops/distanceworkshops.github.io/design-may-2022.md

 ## Format and Delivery method

 The workshop will be a mix of live online interactive sessions, delivered via videoconference software (Microsoft Teams), and computer exercises.
-There will be three live sessions in total, with a total class time of 5 hours (including breaks) and two additional computer exercises to complete.
-It is advisable to allow around an hour and a half between teaching days 1 and 2, and days 2 and 3 to complete these exercises.
-We have scheduled the workshop such that there are non-teaching days between the teaching days for completing the exercises.
+There will be three sessions in total, with a total class time of 6 hours (including breaks) and two additional computer exercises to complete.
+It is advisable to allow around an hour and a half between days 1 and 2, and days 2 and 3 to complete these exercises.
 The exercises are in `R` using the `dssd` and `dsims` packages.
 We will demonstrate the use of QGIS, but it is not required on particpant's computers.

 ## Content